sisodia-a/jmr24_generativevisualdesign/README.md

 Go to './post_model_search' and run disentanglement model at the optimal $\beta$ and $\delta$ for each supervisory signal combination at 10 different seeds.

 For the watch dataset, execute the commands listed in execute_step2.txt to use the values listed in the paper.
-For example, see the first line of this file:
+For example, see the first command in the file 'execute_step2.txt':

 ```
 python main.py --sup_signal continuousprice -s 1 --name continuousprice_s1 --btcvae-B 1 --btcvae-M 16